FTM (Transmasculine) Gender Affirmation Surgery Baltimore, Maryland

 In this type of procedure, the hormonally enlarged clitoris is used to create a small neophallus.
-The urethra is lengthen by the use of local tissue (Labia Minora) and buccal mucosa grafts.
-The scrotum is created from the labia majora with insertion of two testicular prostheses.
+The urethra is lengthened by the use of local tissue (Labia Minora) and buccal mucosa grafts.
+The scrotum is created from the labia majora with the insertion of two testicular prostheses.

 Phalloplasty Options ARM Vs Leg?

 The radial forearm free flap is the most commonly used technique in contemporary phalloplasty.
 The medial and lateral antebrachial cutaneous nerves are generally preserved and coapted with the ilioinguinal nerve and dorsal nerve of the penis/clitoris or the deep pudendal nerve, thereby allowing for erogenous and tactile sensation.
 The clitoris is reduced and buried under the pubis to assist with erogenous sensation.

 DR. DEL CORRAL DISCUSSES OPTIONS FOR SCROTOPLASTY

 Want to watch a Radial Forearm Phalloplasty with Urethral Lengthening in High speed?